noahlange/plugsy/README.md

 ### Shimmer
 Shimmer is a simple utility function.
-It allows you to easily augment existing functionality by providing an object of methods and properties that will be merged onto the functions of the first argument.
+It allows you to easily augment existing functionality by providing an object of methods that will be merged onto the first argument.
+This allows you to safely "overwrite" object methods and prototypes without threatening existing code.

 ```typescript
 import { shimmer } from 'plugsy';